Search waiting | Matsusada Precision

 lithium-ion battery 1 to 5

 However, because the energy density is high, even a slight voltage fluctuation results in overcharging, which leads to extremely shortening the battery life.
 In addition, if overcharging or over discharging is repeated, the internal pressure of the battery will rise, causing a burst or fire accident.
-You may have seen the news that smartphone has exploded and caused a major burn, or that the aircraft has exploded a battery.
+You may have seen the news that a smartphone has exploded and caused a major burn, or that the aircraft has exploded a battery.

 Solid-state Battery

 One of the problems with the above batteries is "leakage".
-If it is left for a long time, the electrolyte contained in battery may leak out.
+If it is left for a long time, the electrolyte contained in the battery may leak out.
 Leakage can cause a short circuit, and in some cases, can damage the internal circuitry.
 Leakage occurs because an aqueous solution is used for the electrolyte, and to avoid this, a solid-state battery with a solid electrolyte has been developed.
 The advantage is that it is easy to handle, and it is less likely to cause an accident.

 On the other hand, there is also a drawback.
-The solid-state battery developed by Toyota for electric vehicles is a lithium ion storage battery that uses a sulfide-based solid electrolyte and a layered oxide positive electrode, and currently has a volumetric energy density of only about 200 Wh/L. This is less than half.
+The solid-state battery developed by Toyota for electric vehicles is a lithium-ion storage battery that uses a sulfide-based solid electrolyte and a layered oxide positive electrode, and currently has a volumetric energy density of only about 200 Wh/L. This is less than half.
 In order to extend the cruising distance, it is necessary to raise the volumetric energy density to 400 to 600 Wh/L, and its development is currently in progress.

 Metal-air Battery